Consumer medicine information

 Agranulocytosis, leukopenia, neutropenia, pancytopenia.

-The following additional adverse events were rare and reported by < 0.1% of patients:
+The following additional adverse events were classified as rare being reported in < 0.1% of patients:

 Skin and appendages disorders.